 I believe there is always two sides of a coin, anywhere, everywhere, there will always be pros and cons, it’s about how you choose to live your life, whether you want to be closer to the pros, or closer to the cons or you just stay in the middle and balance as much as you can.
 I also believe there is no perfect life or perfect place and no one can have everything but everyone is worth something.
 Sometimes it’s about perfecting the imperfections.

-Indeed, please do not feel offended by the above, for I am just a globe trotter, writing from my heart… Many may disagree with my above post – again, I am just writing from my heart and we are all entitled to our own opinions – “to each, it’s own”..
+Indeed, please do not feel offended by the above, for I am just a globe trotter, writing from my heart… Many may agree to disagree.
+Nevertheless, I am just writing from my heart and we are all entitled to our own opinions – “to each, it’s own”..

 However, sometimes, when we feel like everything is bad, think again:

 - What about the homeless people on the streets, who sometimes, dig the bins for food and rush to pick up drinks left by others in the bins?
-I have seen several of that here on the streets of Toronto.
+Like on the streets of Toronto?

 - What about the increasing number of hunger deaths at the tick of every second?